Upcoming Workshops

 About Me

-Amanda currently lives and creates in the East Bay and teaches embroidery classes at Love Fest Fibers (San Francisco), The Oakland Asian Cultural Center (Oakland), Mystic (Mill Valley), Fiber Circle Studio (Petaluma), and The Exchange (Vallejo).
+Amanda currently lives and creates in the East Bay and teaches embroidery workshops at Love Fest Fibers (San Francisco), The Oakland Asian Cultural Center (Oakland), Mystic (Mill Valley), Fiber Circle Studio (Petaluma), and The Exchange (Vallejo).